d3/d3-scale/README.md

 s(0.51); // "steelblue"
 ```

-Dividing the domain into three equally-sized parts with different range values:
+Dividing the domain into three equally-sized parts with different range values, say to compute an appropriate stroke width:

 ```js
 var s = quantize()